huangli712/ACGui/README.md

 # ACGui

-The ACGui is a web application that implements a graphical user interface for the `ACFlow` toolkit.
+The ACGui app is a web application that implements a graphical user interface for the `ACFlow` toolkit.

-This toolkit is currently under developement. **PLEASE USE IT AT YOUR OWN RISK!**
+This app is currently under developement. **PLEASE USE IT AT YOUR OWN RISK!**

 ## Version